MeghanPokorski/Engineering-Hours-Estimator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This model is intended to be used to more accurately estimate the effort required to complete model based development (MBD) activities.
 Most commercial bidding and estimating tools do not differentiate between programming languages, and they definitely do not account for the differences between hand coding and MBD.
 This can lead to large discrepancies in between the hours bid and the hours required to actually complete the activity.
-We are focusing on MATLAB/Simulink in this model, however it could be expanded to include other MBD tools.
+We are focusing on MATLAB/Simulink in this model; however, it could be expanded to include other MBD tools.

 #### Model Based Development

 MBD is a method of software development that is used the aerospace, automotive, and industrial equipment industries in applications with complex controls and signal processing.
 MBD offers some advantages in prototyping and testing over more traditional hand coding in these applications.
-An example application of MBD using Simulink, an anti-lock breaking system, can be found on [Mathworks](https://www.mathworks.com/help/simulink/slref/modeling-an-anti-lock-braking-system.html).
+An example application of MBD using Simulink, an anti-lock braking system, can be found on [Mathworks](https://www.mathworks.com/help/simulink/slref/modeling-an-anti-lock-braking-system.html).
 C/C++ code is generated from the model and then compiled for use in the final application.

 ## Estimation